News in 0.6.0-alpha

 - It can also be used to limit the number of times a

-is only updated when the function’s result changes.
-In other words, you can use track as a kind of generalized, read-only cursor. - Every use of
+component is re-rendered.
+The user of trackis only updated when the function’s result changes.
+In other words, you can use track as a kind of generalized, read-only cursor.

-with the same arguments will only result in one execution of the function.
-E.g the two uses of@(r/track people)
+- Every use of trackwith the same arguments will only result in one execution of the function.
+E.g the two uses of@(r/track people)in the example above will only result in one call to thepeoplefunction (both initially, and when the state atom changes).

 If you've been using reagent.ratom/reaction

-should be quite familiar.
+etc, track should be quite familiar.
 The main

-difference is that track
+difference is that track uses named functions and

 variables, rather than depending on closures, and that you